-DO: refers to the "DOS file device".
+DO: refers to the "DOS file device" (the name is left over from the DOS version of Ersatz-11).
 This is a pseudo-device which allows privileged PDP-11 programs and/or device drivers to read and write native PC files from within the emulated PDP-11.
 It is compatible with the supplied DO.SYS device driver for RT-11, and the DOS.TSK program for RSX which is available from ftp.dbit.com.
 The command to create a DOS file device is simply "MOUNT DOn:", since there is no particular physical PC device attached to the physical side of the emulation.
 In E11 prior to V2.2, one DOS file device was always configured, but now they must be created explicitly.
-Normally there's no reason to have more than one, so you can recreate the V2.1A behavior by simply adding "MOUNT DO:" to your E11.INI initialization command file.
+Normally there's no reason to have more than one, so you can recreate the V2.1A behavior by simply adding "MOUNT DO:" to your e11.ini initialization command file.

-9.7 IX: --- IEU11A, IEQ11A dual GPIB interface
+9.7 IX: - IEU11A, IEQ11A dual GPIB interface